thegetty/quire-docs/content/resources/github.md

 If you are collaborating on a project, and one of your colleagues has already hosted your project code on GitHub, you can clone (or make a copy) of this repository to work on locally.

 1. Click on the upper left-hand corner of GitHub Desktop where it says "Current Repository."
-Click "Add" and choose the option to "Clone repository..."
+Click "Add" and choose the option to "Clone Repository..."

 2. Click the URL menu option and cut and paste the URL for your desired repository.
 Be sure to choose the local path where you want your project to live on your computer.
 We recommend creating a GitHub folder in your home directory and storing the project in there.
 (Alternately, you can copy the project directly from GitHub.com.
 Navigate to the project on GitHub, click the green “Code” button, select “Open with GitHub Desktop,” and follow the prompts.)